hey24sheep/language_detection/README.md

 # Language Detection
-Language detection using 'Roberta' from HuggingFace with FastAPI as the backend.
+Language detection using  [langdetect](https://github.com/Mimino666/langdetect) and FastAPI as the backend.

 # Setup
 - Install all dependencies, run `pip install -r requirements.txt` or `install.sh`
   - OR,
-    - Create `python -m venv .env` virtual env
+    - Create `python -m venv .env` virtual env (in case you already have an 'env', make sure to delete it)
     - run `activate_env_linux.sh`(if using linux) or `activate_env_windows.bat`
     - then install all the dependencies
 - Run `run_server.sh` to consume/test rest endpoints